A Son Is Born

+The movie is particularly notable for featuring Randell, Finch and McCallum before they moved overseas and became stars in the United States and Britain respectively.

 Synopsis

 In 1920, Laurette marries an irresponsible drifter, Paul Graham.
-They have a son, David, but later divorce due to Paul's drinking and infidelities.
+They have a son, David, but later divorce due to Paul's drinking and infidelities when David is thirteen.
 David chooses to stay with his father and Laurette marries again, this time to John, a rich businessman with a teenaged daughter, Kay.

-Years later Paul is killed in a car accident and David comes to live with his mother, John and Kay.
+Years later, Paul is killed in a car accident and David comes to live with his mother, John and Kay.
 To get revenge on his mother for "abandoning" his father, David seduces Kay into marriage and abandons her, but realises the error of his ways serving in New Guinea during World War II.
 He is injured in battle but survives to be reunited with Kay, Laurette and John.